 To Make the Tree:

 Using the brown paper, create a tree trunk big enough to hold all of leaves you’re going to be adding.
 Hang the tree trunk on a wall or bulletin board.

 Now, head outside with your students and gather some fall leaves.
 They will be using the leaves as templates, so instruct them to look for larger ones.

 Next, have each person think of something he or she is thankful for.
-That thing can be anything, from a person in their life, a pet, a favorite song, a favorite book, the weather, a favorite memory, or even a favorite meal.
+That thing can be anything, from someone in their life, a pet, a favorite song, a favorite book, the weather, a favorite memory, or even a favorite meal.
 Use a marker to write it on a leaf and stick the leaf anywhere in the branches of the tree.
 As the month goes on, the tree becomes fuller and fuller with beautiful fall leaves.
-And best of all, your students will be reminded that there is so much to be thankful for.
+And best of all, your family will be reminded that there is so much to be thankful for.

 - After gathering the leaves, use a tree identification guide to find out what kind of trees the leaves came from.